 Figure 2 shows X-ray powder diffraction pattern of $PrNi_xGe_2$.
 All diffraction peaks can be indexed in the orthorhombic $CeNiSi_2$ type layered structure (space group Cmcm), as shown in the calculated spectrum.
-The determined lattice parameters a, b, and c are gathered in Table 1, and are consistent with those of previous reports [13, 17].
-The unit-cell volume V tends to decrease as decreasing x.
+The lattice parameters a, b, and c are determined by a least-squares approximation from the d-values corresponding to the reflections, and are gathered in Table 1.
+They are consistent with those of previous reports [7,11].

 The specific heat of $PrNi_xGe_2$ single crystal is shown in Figure 3.
-All samples show an anomaly reaching a maximum of ~ 14 J mol $^{-1}$ K $^{-1}$ at 12 K. It is consistent with the previous result of $PrNiGe_2$ polycrystalline sample [17], which is associated with the onset of ferromagnetic order.
-A small anomaly is observed only in $PrNi{0.6}Ge_2$ at ~ 17 K, indicating some magnetic impurity may be included because the sample deviate from stoichiometry.
+All samples show an anomaly reaching a maximum of ~ 14 J mol-1K-1 at 12 K. It is consistent with the previous result of PrNiGe $2$ polycrystalline sample [11], which is associated with the onset of ferromagnetic order.
+A small anomaly is observed only in PrNi ${0.6}$ Ge $2$ at \sim 17 K, indicating some magnetic impurity may be included because the sample deviate from stoichiometry.